mongodb/mongo-efcore-provider/BREAKING-CHANGES.md

 In order to evolve the provider as we introduce new features, we will be using the minor version number for breaking and significant changes to our EF Core provider.
 Please bear this in mind when upgrading to newer versions of the MongoDB EF Core Provider and ensure you read the release notes and this document for the latest in breaking change information.

+## Breaking changes in 8.2.0

+No explicit breaking changes are intended in this EF Core Provider release but the underlying [MongoDB.Driver has many breaking changes in the 3.0 release](https://www.mongodb.com/docs/drivers/csharp/v3.0/upgrade/v3/#version-3.0-breaking-changes).
+If you are using the MongoDB C# Driver explicitly you will likely be affected there and even if not you should ensure compatibilty with your application and data.

 ## Breaking changes in 8.1.0

 This release sees a number of breaking changes deemed necessary to implement the new features and provide for a robust provider experience.
 They are: